 They settled into the long learning of one another: preferences, habits altered, others acquired; disagreement without bile; trust and that wordless conversation that years of companionship rests on.
 The weak religious tendencies that riled Rebekka's mother were of no interest to him.
 He was indifferent having withstood himself all pressure to join the village congregation, but content to let her be persuaded if she chose.
 After some initial visits and Rebekka chose not to continue, his satisfaction was plain.
 They leaned on each other root and crown.
 Needing no one outside their sufficiency.
 Or so they believed.
 For there would be children, of course.
 And there were.
 Following Patrician, each time Rebekka gave birth, she forgot the previous nursing interrupted long before weaning time.
 Forgot breasts still leaking, or nipples prematurely caked and too tender for underclothes.
+Forgot, too, how rapid the trip from crib to coffin could be.

 As the children died and the years passed, Jacob became convinced the farm was sustainable but not profitable.
 He began to trade and travel.
-His returns, however, were joyful times, full of news, his exploits [tk] If on occasion he brought her young, untrained help, he also brought home gifts.
+His returns, however, were joyful times, full of news and amazing sights: the anger, loud and lethal, of townspeople when a pastor was shot dead off his horse by warriors of a local tribe; a shop's shelves stacked with bolts of silk in colors he saw only in nature; a freebooter tied to a plank on his way to the gallows cursing his captors in three languages; a butcher thrashed for selling diseased meat; the eerie sounds of choirs drifting in Sunday rain.
+Tales of his journeys excited her, but also intensified her view of a disorderly, threatening world-out thereprotection from which he alone could provide.
+If on occasion he brought her young, untrained help, he also brought home gifts.
 A better chopping knife, a hobby horse for Patrician.
-It was some time before she noticed how the gifts were becoming less practical, even whimsical.
-Silver tea service which was put away immediately; a porcelain chamber pot quickly broken by a crawling baby; a heavily worked hair brush for hair he only saw in bed.
+It was some time before she noticed how the tales were fewer and the gifts increasing, gifts that were becoming less practical, even whimsical.
+Silver tea service which was put away immediately; a porcelain chamber pot quickly chipped by indiscriminate use ; a heavily worked hair brush for hair he only saw in bed.
 A hat here, a lace collar there.
 Four yards of silk.
-Rebekka hid her suspicions with a smile.
-When finally she asked him where was this money coming from, he said "New arrangements," and handed her a mirror framed in silver.
+Rebekka swallowed her questions with a smile.
+When finally she did ask him where this money was coming from, he said "New arrangements," and handed her a mirror framed in silver.
 Having seen come and go a glint in his eye as he unpacked these treasures so useless on a farm, she should have anticipated the day he hired men to help clear trees from a wide swath of land at the foot of a rise.
 A new house he was building.
 Something befitting not a farmer, not even a trader, but a squire.